Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets: Espresso and stochastic acceleration

 Let us first focus on the highest-energy particles, those with final gyroradii $\alpha_{\rm f}\gtrsim 1$ (red histograms).
 Regardless of the amount of SGS, they typically probe the fastest jet regions with max$(\Gamma_{\rm pr})>\Gamma_{\rm eff}\sim 3.2$ (top panels in each column).
 When maximally-effective SGS is added, the number of these particles remains substantially the same (right vs left panels).
 This is again a manifestation that \emph{espresso} acceleration is sufficient to achieve the Hillas limit and that SGS may allow an incrementally larger fraction of the seeds to be reaccelerated via such a process.
 A similar conclusion can be drawn for particles that probe slower jet regions (top to bottom): adding SGS does not increase appreciably the amount of particles that achieve large final energies ($\alpha_{\rm f}\gtrsim 1$).

 Finally, we can see that as $\maxg$ reaches 1.2 in the bottom panel, particles simply cannot reach the highest energies, even if with Bohm diffusion low-energy particles are still capable of gaining up to a factor of $\sim 50$ in energy, unlike in the $\kappa=\infty$ case.
+We can conclude here that particles are not likely to undergo \emph{espresso} in the lowest-$\Gamma$ regions where $\maxg <1.2$.